 2 p.m.: Take a harbor cruise

 Time to digest.
-Find your way to Gammel Strand (formerly the Old Fish Market) where a boat awaits to take you on an immersive cruise along the city’s waterways.
+One of the best things to do in Copenhagen is to find your way to Gammel Strand (formerly the Old Fish Market) where a boat awaits to take you on an immersive cruise along the city’s waterways.

 You’ll see the Slotsholmen sights from a new perspective while you discover the city’s maritime side.
 The harbor is in fact three harbors, North, South, and Inner.
 You’ll putter past transformative waterside development projects, get a closer look at the Royal Opera House, and, depending on the time of year, spot swimmers diving into the clean waters.